ASNeG/ASNeG.github.io/_posts/2019-04-01-opcuastack-release-3.7.0.md

  * [Data Access](https://opcuastack.readthedocs.io/en/3.7.0/3_development/data_access.html)

-Our progress in documentation could be better, but we have no English native speaker in the team.
+Our progress in documentation could be better, but we have no English native speaker on the team.
 If your native language is English and you see mistakes or ambiguous sentences, please, let us know about it.
 We want your documentation to help other people but not irritate them.